zohairawan/DA-BikeStores/README.md

 * Interpret the results to gain data-driven insights

 ### Share
-* Design comprehensive and dynamic dashboard to display required metrics
+* Data visualization for comprehensive and dynamic dashboard